SkeldJS/Hindenburg/README.md

 and effectively through a highly customisable and easy anti-cheat config.

 ### 🧬 Reactor Support
-Hindenburg also natively supports clients using Reactor, allowing plugins to communicate directly with mods.
+Hindenburg also natively supports clients using [Reactor](https://github.com/NuclearPowered/Reactor), allowing plugins to communicate directly with mods, and giving you the ability to leverage the full potential of the Reactor protocol.

 ## Getting Started
 Check out the [installation docs](https://skeldjs.github.io/Hindenburg/pages/Setting%20Up/Installation.html)